yousafkhamza/DomainMonitor/README.md

 ## Overview

 Domain Monitor is a simple, powerful Bash script that helps you monitor website status continuously.
-With an easy-to-use interface and flexible monitoring options, you can effortlessly track your website's uptime.
+You can effortlessly track your website's uptime with an easy-to-use interface and flexible monitoring options.

 ## ✨ Features